Things to do

 20km south of Glen Innes at the lovely village of Glencoe there is a dedicated fossicking reserve and not very far east of Glencoe at the Mann River Bridge on the Glen Legh Rd is another great fossicking spot.
 Glencoe has a lovely pub and convenience store for refreshments.

 Emmaville and Torrington, once thriving mining towns, still have great spots open to the public for fossicking.
-Bookings are essential if you wish to visit the Emmaville Emerald mine and whilst there be sure to visit the Emmaville Mining Museum in the village of Emmaville.
-At Torrington there are designated fossicking areas within the Torrington State recreation Area.
+Visit the Emmaville Mining Museum in the village of Emmaville or explore the designated fossicking areas within the Torrington State recreation Area.

 Whatever your fossicking experience there is to be plenty to be gained by visiting the Glen Innes Highlands this summer.